swiftlang/swift-testing/Sources/Testing/Testing.docc/TemporaryGettingStarted.md

 ## Overview

-The testing library is integrated with Swift Package Manager's `swift test` command and can be used to write and run tests alongside, or in place of, tests written using XCTest.
+The testing library has experimental integration with Swift Package Manager's `swift test` command and can be used to write and run tests alongside, or in place of, tests written using XCTest.
 This document describes how to start using the testing library to write and run tests.

 To learn how to contribute to the testing library itself, see [Contributing to `swift-testing`](https://github.com/apple/swift-testing/blob/main/CONTRIBUTING.md).

 ### Downloading a development toolchain